 Ani's first trip to Disneyland – I bought her Snow White costume at the Disney store at the mall for way less than we would've paid at the park!

-17. Photo ops: Our favorite spots for taking photos are in front of the castle (duh), to the right of the castle, next to Walt and Mickey, or by Small World!
-At California Adventure, we love pictures in front of the platform that has the carousel and California Screamin' in the background, or in Cars Land in front of Flo's V8 Cafe.
+Our favorite spots for taking photos are in front of the castle (duh), to the right of the castle, next to Walt and Mickey, or by Small World!
+At California Adventure, we love pictures in front of the platform that has the carousel and the Incredicoaster in the background, or in Cars Land in front of Flo's V8 Cafe.
 You can ask one of the cast members taking photos with their professional camera to also take a photo with your phone or your camera and they will!
 They're usually really nice and really good at it, too.

-18. FAST PASSES: the most efficient way to do Disneyland with kids is using the Fast Pass system.
+The most efficient way to do Disneyland with kids is using the Fast Pass system.
 You go to the ride you want, find the fast pass distribution machines, enter your park ticket or annual pass and it spits out a “fast pass” with a designated time for you to come back instead of waiting in a long line.
 Usually you can't get another fast pass until the return time for the one you just got, or 2 hours later, whichever comes first.
 As I mentioned earlier, some rides sell out of fast passes really early like Radiator Springs Racers.
-HACK: you can have fast passes at BOTH parks, but everyone must be present in that park!
-So you can go into California Adventure, grab fast passes for Radiator Springs, then go right over to Disneyland and get fast passes for a popular ride like Hyperspace Mountain or Splash Mountain.
-This page explains the fast pass system in even greater detail.

 Don't have a smart phone or traveling with grandparents who don't?
 You can find that same info on the board right outside the Jolly Holiday Bakery Cafe (where they have those dreamy Matterhorn Macaroons!), as seen in our video below.

 In our video below you'll see Neil taking Ani on the Radiator Springs Racers ride by himself while I pushed Lyla around in the stroller and got muffins and juice for everyone.
-They gave us a rider switch pass so that I could go back with Ani and ride it again.
+They gave us a Rider Switch pass so that I could go back with Ani and ride it.

-We created this video with Gray Anderson to show what a day at Disneyland is like for our family!
+I hope these Disneyland tips help make the happiest place on earth just a little bit more magical with your kiddos!
+We created this video with Gray Anderson a few years ago to show what a day at Disneyland is like for our family!
 I get so happy every single time I watch it.